 Champions are typically:

-What they want from your product
+What Champions want from your product:

 Champions enjoy feeling like a partner or friend to your business.
 They want to actively participate in your future because they are invested in it.

-When thinking through the Product-Led Growth Flywheel, the goal at this point is clear—you want your champions to advocate.
+When thinking through the Product-Led Growth Flywheel, the goal at this point is clear—you want your Champions to advocate.

-Who is responsible for encouraging advocacy?
+Who is responsible for the Advocate stage?

-Your customer success, marketing, and product teams should own this part of the user journey and encourage champions to advocate for your product.
+Your customer success, marketing, and product teams should own this part of the user journey and encourage Champions to advocate for your product.

-Marketing should ensure that users who want to advocate are doing so effectively by identifying opportunities for champions to influence new prospects.
+Marketing should ensure that users who want to advocate are doing so effectively by identifying opportunities for Champions to influence new prospects.